ahadafzal/file_browser_botpress/README.md

 ## How to Run
 <hr>

-Please clone this repo and make sure you have node installed.
+Please clone this repo and make sure you have node & npm installed.

 If you don't have node, please refer [this](https://nodejs.dev/learn/how-to-install-nodejs) doc to install.